-6 Solar load
+5 Solar load

-The limit value only applies for actively cooled buildings with a sensible cooling demand above 4.75 kBTU/(ft2yr).
-It refers to the solar radiation entering the building per ft2 of glazing area after taking into account all reduction factors due to shading etc., and must be complied with for the average value of all identically aligned windows.
+The limit value only applies for actively cooled buildings.
+It refers to the solar radiation entering the building per m2 of glazing area after taking into account all reduction factors due to shading etc., and must be complied with for the average value of all identically aligned windows.
 If the limit value is exceeded, then suitable measures must be undertaken to reduce the solar load to the point where the limit value can be complied with again.
-These include movable shading elements, shading overhangs and anti-sun glazing (latter only in pure cooling climates).
+These include movable shading elements, shading overhangs and solar control glazing (latter only in pure cooling climates).

-7 Ventilation, minimum heat recovery efficiency
+6 Ventilation, minimum heat recovery efficiency